Emina288/power_up/README.md

 * Choose a picture that represents a type of a power plant

-* Once the user selects a type of power plant a user will be able to see the simulation of how the electricity travel from the source to the clients.
+* Once the user selects a type of power plant a user will be able to see the animation of how the electricity travel from the source to the clients.

-* Users will be able to read important data about selected information from the chart such as, how many of such power plants are being used in the world, their impact on the environment etc.
+* Users will be able to read data of how much selected power plant is in use in 10 different major countries from the bar graph.

+* Users will be able to read how eco friendly selected power plant is.

-* Users will be able to close selected power plant a go back to the home page.
+* Users will be able to close selected power plant and go back to the home page.

 In  addition, this project will include: